Looking for a bumper Venice itinerary? 3 days in Venice is the perfect amount of time to discover this incredible city.

 3 nights in Venice

 3 nights in Venice is a good introduction to the city for seeing the highlights and getting a flavour of the city.

-If you are short of time in Venice, you might want to consider booking a Guided tour of Venice?
+If you are short of time in Venice, you might want to consider booking a guided tour of Venice?
 This will allow you to see some of the best things in Venice with a professional guide.3 days in #Venice is the perfect amount of time to discover this incredible city.
 You'll see beautiful architecture, romantic cobbled streets, gondolas gliding through rustic canal waterways

 Venice Gondola ride